-395 Many individuals working at the sites had few occasions to travel on the job and so not much opportunity to get to know their colleagues at the other sites and learn about their work first-hand.
-To help building and strenghtening a team spirit, a Review Meeting of the whole staff was therefore held every year.
-This was a three, sometimes four day combined work and socializing event, at which everybody had an opportunity to present their work in conference-format sessions and 400 contribute to plans for the upcoming year in working groups, but the schedule also contained plenty of time for skiing, fun and play.
-The venue rotated between Finland, Norway and Sweden in a three year cycle.
+Many individuals working at the sites had few occasions to travel on the job and so not much opportunity to get to know their colleagues at the other sites and learn about their work first-hand.
+To help team building and to strengthen the team spirit, a review meeting of the whole staff was therefore held every year.
+This was a 3 sometimes 4 d combined work and socialising event, at which everybody had an opportunity to present their work in conference-format sessions and contribute to plans for the upcoming year in working groups, but the schedule also contained plenty of time for skiing, fun and play.
+The venue rotated between Finland, Norway and Sweden in a 3-year cycle.
 Local arrangements were as far as possible handled by the staff of the host country site, with help from HQ as needed.

-During the first decade the meeting was always arranged during the best skiing season in mid-March, when the sun had returned and the snow still lay meter-deep, at a resort not too far away from the local site and if possible with alpine slopes nearby like e.g. Levi in Finland and Riksgränsen in Sweden.
-In later years the meeting was often held in early autumn.
-In 2000, the meeting was held on board a Hurtigruten ship during its regular scheduled trip from Tromsø to Vardø and back, with an on-shore excursion to the North Cape included as part of the social program.
+During the first decade, the meeting was always arranged during the best skiing season in mid-March, when the sun had returned and the snow still lay metre-deep, at a resort not too far away from the local site and if possible with alpine slopes nearby, for example, Levi in Finland and Riksgränsen in Sweden.
+In later years, the meeting was often held in early autumn.
+In 2000, the meeting was held on board a Hurtigruten ship during its regular scheduled trip from Tromsø to Vardø and back, with an excursion to the North Cape included as part of the social programme.